PeterDrake/drakepedia/data_structures/stacks.md

     1 + 2 + 3 + ... + *n* = *n*(*n* + 1) / 2

     which is (*n* + 1) / 2 copies per item.
 The amortized time is therefore linear.
+1. It prints the lines of `file.txt` in reverse order.